nortikin/sverchok/docs/Unit_01/lesson_03.rst

 **Where to start?**

 For non trivial objects we often use a notepad (yes, actual paper -- or blender Greasepencil etc) to draw a simplified version of what we want to accomplish.
-On a drawing we can easily name and point to properties, see relatioships, and even solve problems in advance.
+On a drawing we can easily name and point to properties, see relationships, and even solve problems in advance.

 I chose a Grid because it has only a few properties: `X Side Length, Y Side Length, X num subdivs, Y num subdivs`.
 These properies can be exposed in several ways.
 You could expose the number of divisions (edges) per side, or the amount of vertices per side.
 1 geometric property, but two ways of looking at it.